 Due to the non-fulfilment of non-market conditions for F-series subscription warrants in 2020, the cost related to these warrants was written off in mid-2020.
-In 2020, the Company met the condition related to the achievement of an appropriate rate of return on the Company's shares in relation to the dynamics of changes in the WIG index, which means that the Company will issue 51 598 series F subscription warrants.
-The right to take up I-series Incentive Shares, resulting from the Eligible Holdings of F-series subscription warrants, may be exercised not earlier than from 1 July 2021 and not later than 31 December 2022.
+In 2020, the Company fulfilled the condition related to achieving the appropriate return on the Company's shares in relation to the dynamics of changes in the WIG index, which means that 51 598 subscription warrants of this series were taken up by Eligible Persons on 24 March 2021.
+The right to take up 51 598 I-series shares in exchange for F-series subscription warrants may be exercised by the Entitled Persons not earlier than from 1 July 2022 and no later than until 31 December 2022.